 Mailchimp for Magento: Tips for Pain-free Setup

 Communication with customers and customer retention is a crucial aspect of any eCommerce store.
-One of the steps to success of this communication is the correct implementation of email service providers with your eCommerce store.
+One of the steps to success of this communication is the correct implementation of email service providers.

 There is a great variety of platforms that can be connected to your Magento store.
 Today we'll take a closer look at Mailchimp integration for Magento using an extension, with an easy-to-remember name - Mailchimp for Magento.